TasniaSanta/Resturant_project/README.md

 The Graphical User Interface with the features in this project [System GUI](https://github.com/TasniaSanta/Resturant_project/blob/main/Gui_screenshort_total.png)

 # 1. Git
 Throughout the journey of building this project, I delved into the world of Git, a powerful tool for managing project versions.
 Before this project, I was pretty green when it came to Git.
 But as I dove in, pushed code, pulled changes, and merged branches, I found myself gaining confidence with each commit.
-Git became my trusty companion, helping me organize my work, collaborate effectively with teammates, and navigate through the twists and turns of development.
+Git became my trusty companion, helping me organize my work and collaborate effectively with my teammates.
 Moreover, Integrating SonarCloud and GitHub Actions into our workflow has been a game-changer.
 It's like having a personal assistant to track our project's progress.
 GitHub:
 <!--![alt text](https://github.com/TasniaSanta/Resturant_project/blob/main/photo/imageGitHub.png)-->
 <img src="https://github.com/TasniaSanta/Resturant_project/blob/main/photo/imageGitHub.png" alt="alt text" width="200"/>